DAILY UNITED PRAYER

 2020.
 The year of united prayer.

 On Dec 19, 2019 at the Foundations Conference in NYC, a proposal was made for "extraordinary united prayer" for 2020.
 As the year progressed, an email was sent to the group each week reminding us to set aside time with others on the Saturday to earnestly pray together for an outpouring of God's Spirit.
+Month after month we witnessed unprecedented events unfold including civil unrest, political unrest, and the pandemic that resulted in widespread death, fear, and the crippling of entertainment, sporting, travel, businesses, and even churches.
 We continued this pattern for a number of months until it was suggested to try using Zoom to pray together.
 We had our first Zoom prayer call on August 24, 2020 where a total of 12 individuals were present.

 Over time, the weekly Zoom calls continued to grow to around 20+ participants.
 Then on October 26, 2020 we took another step of faith to PRAY AND FAST for 5 days, largely due to the burden of the upcoming Presidential election in America.
 In unbelief, I was expecting around 5 people each day.
 But to my surprise, not only did we maintain the 20+ people but by the end of the week, it had grown to 40+!
 As a result, I felt led of the Lord to continue the daily schedule of United Prayer.